spmn/GTA.Android.ASILoader/README.md

 ## Solution

 A master mod (ASI Loader) is packed into the APK like a normal mod.
-Everytime the app starts, the ASI Loader scans `Android/data/com.rockstargames.gtasa/ASI/` directory for `.asi` files, copies them to internal storage then loads them into the process.
+Everytime the app starts, the ASI Loader scans `Android/data/<appid>/files/ASI/` directory for `.asi` files, copies them to internal storage then loads them into the process.

 This way libs can be updated with a simple `adb push` to the app external directory.

 ## Requirements

-- GTA:SA .apk file (preferably the latest version, otherwise the patch file might fail)
+- GTA .apk file (preferably the latest version, otherwise the .patch file might fail)
 - Android NDK
 - apktool
 - uber-apk-signer